Marker Logo

 this page online

 Location.
 29° 43.59′ N, 84° 59.154′ W. Marker is in Apalachicola, Florida, in Franklin County.
-Marker is at the intersection of 5th Street and Avenue E (U.S. 98), on the right when traveling north on 5th Street.
+It is at the intersection of 5th Street and Avenue E (U.S. 98), on the right when traveling north on 5th Street.
 Touch for map.
 Marker is at or near this postal address: 75 5th Street, Apalachicola FL 32320, United States of America.
 Touch for directions.

 Apalachicola First United Methodist Church & Marker image.
 Click for full size.

-Photographed By Tim Carr, July 28, 2008
+Photographed by Tim Carr, July 28, 2008

 2. Apalachicola First United Methodist Church & Marker

 Credits.
 This page was last revised on August 20, 2020.
 It was originally submitted on January 12, 2010, by Timothy Carr of Birmingham, Alabama.
-This page has been viewed 1,222 times since then and 14 times this year.
+This page has been viewed 1,653 times since then and 54 times this year.
 Photos: 1, 2. submitted on January 12, 2010, by Timothy Carr of Birmingham, Alabama. • Bill Pfingsten was the editor who published this page.

 m=26393